Blink vs. Butterfleye vs. Arlo vs. Stick Up vs. Canary Flex vs. Ooma

 The best thing about Ring Stick Up Cam is that it’s part of a family of security devices made by Ring, including video doorbells and the Ring Alarm security system.
 Stick Up Cam contributes to creating a “ring of security” around your home by utilizing its 1080p camera and various security features.
 Its primary security feature is motion detection with automatic motion recording IF you’re subscribed to a Ring Protect plan.
 Otherwise, it can only send motion alerts and let you live stream from the camera.

 Despite its many benefits, the Stick Up Cam does have a few issues.
 First, the field of view is slight at only 115 degrees (Battery & Solar version).
 Finally, the camera does not include free storage, but you can expand to cloud storage by paying $3 per month or $30 annually for 60 days of stored video recordings.
 This price is per camera.
-If you have several Ring cameras, I recommend the $10 per month plan which covers alert recordings for an unlimited number of cameras.
-You can learn more about Ring’s cloud storage plan here.
+If you have several Ring cameras, we recommend the $10 per month plan which covers alert recordings for an unlimited number of cameras.

 PROS – Compared to the others: Solar Charging and Built-in Siren